nguyentanphu/FlirtingApp/readme.md

 ## In progress

 - Update tests for Application layer.
-- Real-time private chat and group chat.
+- Real-time private chat and group chat with SignalR 3
 - Update using mongodb for queries
 - Dockerizing the app.